calint/tang-nano-9k--riscv--cache-psram/README.md

 next step
 [ ] reduce execution cycle by one step by doing CpuExecute in CpuFetch when ramio_data_out_ready
+    => registers would be a 2 port read 1 port write in one cycle

 step 12
 [ ] always_comb based CPU